Semidesert Gravelly Loam (Wyoming Big Sagebrush) North

 Description

-This state includes plant communities dominated by a diverse mixture of perennial grasses, a mixture of Wyoming big sagebrush and perennial grasses, and a community dominated by Wyoming big sagebrush.
+The Current Potential State includes plant communities dominated by a diverse mixture of perennial grasses, a mixture of Wyoming big sagebrush, and perennial grasses, and a community dominated by Wyoming big sagebrush.
 These community phases occur depending on the time since a disturbance that kills Wyoming big sagebrush has occurred, such as fire, insects, or drought, and grazing that provides adequate duration, timing, and intensity that maintain plant vigor and health of the plant community.

-Plant communities in this state can include native, acclimatized, naturalized and invasive non-native species.
-This state is irreversibly changed from the reference state because these non-native species will now remain a permanent part of the community.
+Plant communities in this state can include native, acclimatized, naturalized, and invasive non-native species.
+The Current Potential State is irreversibly changed from the Reference State because the non-native species remain a permanent part of the community.

-This plant community has the composition, structure and cover present that facilitates the capture, storage, and safe release of precipitation, nutrients are being cycled through deep rooted perennial grasses, forbs, and evergreen shrubs, and cool season energy capture throughout the entire growing season (March to October) such that this plant community and site resiliency is maintained.
+This plant community has the composition, structure and cover present that facilitates infiltration, nutrients are being cycled through deep rooted perennial grasses, forbs, and evergreen shrubs, and cool season energy capture throughout the entire growing season (March to October, when soil moisture is available) such that this plant community and site resiliency is maintained.
 With a lengthened fire return interval (greater than 60 years), an increase in sagebrush canopy occurs until sagebrush dominates resource use.
-This results in a decrease in vigor, cover and reproduction of perennial bunch grasses, and results in an increase in invasive annuals such as cheatgrass.
+This results in a decrease in vigor, cover and reproduction of perennial grasses, and may result in an increase of invasive annuals such as cheatgrass.
 This leads into transition T2b.
-With increased sagebrush cover, bare ground increases, resulting in a reduction in the capture, storage, and safe release of precipitation, a reduction in the amount of nutrient cycling and energy capture.
+With increased sagebrush cover, bare ground increases, infiltration decreases, and a reduction in the amount of nutrient cycling and energy capture.

 Submodel